UK military research boss says can't say yet whether nerve agent was made in Russia: Sky News

 “We have not identified the precise source, but we have provided the scientific info to government who have then used a number of other sources to piece together the conclusions you have come to.”

-However, he confirmed the substance required “extremely sophisticated methods to create, something only in the capabilities of a state actor”.
+However, he confirmed the substance required “extremely sophisticated methods to create, probably something only in the capabilities of a state actor”.

 He added: “we are continuing to work to help to provide additional information that might help us get closer to [the source] but we haven’t yet been able to do that.”